-The United States Department of Justice recently issued the Final Rule on Web and Mobile App Accessibility (“Final Rule”), which established new Americans with Disabilities Act compliance requirements for all website content and mobile apps that are made available to the public directly by state and local government or on behalf of state and local government through contract, licensing, or other arrangement.
+The United States Department of Justice recently issued the Final Rule on Web and Mobile Accessibility (“Final Rule”), which established new Americans with Disabilities Act compliance requirements for all website content and mobile apps that are made available to the public directly by state and local government or on behalf of state and local government through contract, licensing, or other arrangement.

 The Final Rule establishes the internationally recognized standard for web accessibility, Web Content Accessibility Guidelines (WCAG) 2.1, Level AA, as the technical standard for compliance.